These prehistoric baby feet were made for walking — and for climbing

 More like apes or more like humans?

-DeSilva’s analysis of the foot shows that baby Australopithecines had features that were similar to both modern humans, and to modern apes, he reports in the journal Science Advances.
+DeSilva’s analysis of the foot shows that baby Australopithecines had features that were similar to both modern humans and modern apes, he reports in the journal Science Advances.

 “This is a very humanlike foot,” he said.
 “What is curious is it still retains some apelike features.
 The toes are slightly curved and longer than a modern human’s.”